pszafarowski/MyFoundryProjects/README.md

 # MyFoundryProjects

+**All projects in this repository are based on the Foundry Fundamentals and Advanced Foundry courses from Cyfrin Updraft**

 This repository is a collection of smart contract projects built with **Foundry**.
 It includes a variety of decentralized applications, from a simple fund-me contract and a provably fair raffle using **Chainlink VRF**, to custom **ERC20** and **ERC721** tokens, and a full-fledged stablecoin system.

 ---